victorliquiddata/noneca_com_v2/combined.md

 logger = logging.getLogger(__name__)

-def extract_items(seller_id: str, limit: int = 50) -> List[Dict]:
+def extract_items(seller_id: str, limit: Optional[int] = None) -> List[Dict]:
     """
-    Extract items for a given seller using the ML API client.
+    Extract items for a given seller using the ML API client with pagination.

     Args:
         seller_id: The seller ID to extract items for
-        limit: Maximum number of items to extract (default: 50)
+        limit: Maximum number of items to extract (None for all items, default: None)

     Returns:
         List of item dictionaries, or empty list if extraction fails